 BUCS Individuals (Universities Only)– If you are serious about tennis and would like to represent your university on an individual basis, why not enter the BUCS Individuals event?
 There are 5 regional events across the UK that usually take place in January and February each year, with those that qualify from each regional event heading through to the National BUCS Individual Finals.
 To view the results for BUCS Individuals 2016, please click here.
 If you would be interested in taking part in next years event, please contact your Students’ Union.

 British Tour (Universities Only) – Fancy playing some more tennis outside of university?
 The British Tour offers competition for students wishing to compete at a high level, with some events now using the new Fast4 format.
 Find out more and enter here.

 Interested in shaping the experience at your university club for other students?
 Perhaps you want to up skill yourself whilst at university, or share your experiences to help shape tennis experiences across the country?
-Click the link below to see how you can help to drive tennis at your university.
+Click here to see how you can help to drive tennis at your university.